openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 For spaces managed by member projects, the project must provide an email to which complaints can be forwarded and document that complaints will be investigated and will result in a response that is deemed appropriate for the circumstances.
-Each project is free to implement enforcement of the Code of Conduct using processes appropriate for the size and scope of the project including any day-to-day moderation of the project spaces.
+Each project is free to implement enforcement of the CoC using processes appropriate for the size and scope of the project including any day-to-day moderation of the project spaces.
 As part of these processes, however, the project must agree to:
   * maintain the confidentiality with regard to the reporter of an incident